The Agave Guide

 • Environmental Notes: Grows on rocky slopes and cliffs, sometimes horizontally, anchoring itself into stone.

-💡 MAD Tip: The twisting leaves of Tepeztate aren’t just beautiful—they help the plant capture moisture from fog and morning dew.
+The twisting leaves of Tepeztate aren’t just beautiful—they help the plant capture moisture from fog and morning dew.
 That adaptation to rocky slopes gives its mezcal a natural salinity and depth found nowhere else.

 Agave americana var.
 Oaxacensis – Arroqueño